The Mistletones® are all about Christmas.

 The group has changed in personnel and numbers over the years—sometimes a group of five, six, and even four—with Cathy, Tori, and Mark still on board from the original group.

-The Mistletones® are excited to launch their 12th staged production of SNOWBIZ®, December 3, 2020, with two shows staged dinner-theatre style at the Dubuque Golf and Country Club.
+The Mistletones® are excited to launch their 12th staged production of SNOWBIZ®, December 2, 2021, with two shows staged dinner-theatre style at the Grande Ballroom, Hotel Julien Dubuque.
 The Mistletones® have been featured with the Dubuque Symphony Orchestra and at countless private parties, including Lands’ End and Hero 24/7.
-During the offseason, they can be found ditching their Santa hats with gigs at the Dubuque Arboretum and Botanical Gardens’ Music in the Gardens series and as featured performers with the Northeast Iowa School of Music’s Lollipops & Music for Our Preschoolers (L&MOP) at the Dubuque Carnegie Stout library.
+During the offseason, they have been found ditching their Santa hats with gigs at the Dubuque Arboretum and Botanical Gardens’ Music in the Gardens series and as featured performers with the Northeast Iowa School of Music’s Lollipops & Music for Our Preschoolers (L&MOP) at the Dubuque Carnegie Stout library.
 Now, that’s a whole lotta fa la las.